Aegukka

-"Aegukka", officially translated as "Patriotic Song", is the national anthem of North Korea.
+The National Anthem of North Korea was known as Aegukka until 2024.
 It was composed in 1945 as a patriotic song celebrating independence from Japanese occupation and was adopted as the state anthem in 1947.

+In 2023, Kim Jong Un announced an end to attempts at reunifying with South Korea.
+The following year, the song’s second line, “The country of three thousand ri,” was replaced to remove its reference to a unified Korean nation.
+Ri is the length of a Korean mile (equivalent to 0.24 imperial miles) and a reference to the length of the Korean peninsula.

+The title was also changed to remove references to the South Korean patriotic song Aegukga.
+The text of the Constitution was altered to officially rename the anthem to the "National Anthem of the Democratic People's Republic of Korea".

 Performance of this anthem is prohibited in South Korea under the National Security Act.

 Etymology

 "Aegukka" is a Romanized transliteration of "The Patriotic Song"; the song is also known by its incipit Ach'imŭn pinnara or "Let Morning Shine" or in its Korean name 아침은 빛나라 or alternatively as the "Song of a Devotion to a Country".

 The Encyclopedia of Korean Culture defines the word "Aegukka" as "the song to wake up the mind to love the country".
 "Aegukka" in itself is differentiated from a national anthem.
 While a national anthem or gukka (lit. 'country song') is an official symbol of the state, aegukka refers to any song, official or unofficial, that contains patriotic fervor towards its country, such as Hungary's "Szózat" or the U.S. "The Stars and Stripes Forever".
 However, the nationally designated "Aegukka" plays the role of symbolizing the country.
 In general shorthand, the term aegukka refers to the national anthem of North Korea.